Feeding birds in winter is an excellent initiative to help them through this difficult season.

-What gardening stores have to offer
+What garden stores have to offer

-Various seed types combined with fats hanging form a seed ball sold in a net.
+Various seed types (sunflower, etc) combined with fats hanging form a seed ball sold in a net.
 They’re a very suitable manner to make these nutrients available to birds.
 As mentioned above, best remove the net.